BxCppDev/homebrew-bxtap/README.md

 $ brew tap-unpin bxcppdev/homebrew-bxtap
 $ brew untap bxcppdev/homebrew-bxtap
 ```
-   However, packages previously installed through the tap should meet issues.
+   However, I expect the packages previously installed through the tap
+   should meet issues in a short term.

 ## List of available formulae